evanx/redex/README.md

 Each processor is configured via a YAML file in the Redix `configDir`

-The naming convention of the processor e.g. `FileImporter.default` is: its class, dot, its distinguishing name, to allow multiple instances of the same processor, configured for different purposes.
+The naming convention of the processor e.g. `FileImporter.default` is: its class, dot, its distinguishing name.

+This allows multiple instances of the same processor class, configured for different purposes.

 ## Examples